MohammadRaziei/liburlparser/docs/cpp/mainpage.md

 ### TLD::Host Class

-The `TLD::Host` class is used for parsing and analyzing the host part of a URL.
+The `TLD::Host` class focuses on parsing and extracting domain information from hostnames.
+It leverages the Public Suffix List (PSL) to correctly handle domain extraction, even for complex cases like "co.uk".
+It provides methods to access:

+- Subdomain (e.g., "www" in "www.example.com")
+- Domain (e.g., "example" in "www.example.com")
+- Domain name (the combination of domain and suffix)
+- Suffix (e.g., "com" in "www.example.com" or "co.uk" in "example.co.uk")

 #### Key Methods and Properties